dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - What does it mean that that the client-side code has access to the claims, can we lie to the server? (no because of encryption/signing)

 *demos-before: different kind of auth demo*
+ - Show how you could do JWT-based auth with password flow (have UI in your app that asks for username/password, calls server which returns token, store it in localStorage, etc.)
+ - Show OIDC flow

 ## 07 JavaScript Interop